vermegi/Deploying-and-Running-Java-Applications-in-Azure-Spring-Apps/Instructions/Labs/LAB_02_migrate_to_asc.md

    ```

    > **Note**: This will automatically register the spring extension if needed.
 Confirm the extension installation with _Y_.

+   > **Note**: This will also create for you an Application Insights resource.
+This Application Insights resource is created still in `classic` mode and not in the newer `workspace` mode.
+If the region you are deploying to doesn't support this `classic` mode anymore, the CLI will show a warning to say it skipped App Insights creation and you should assign it manually.
+Don't worry in case you see this message though, it will not influence the rest of the lab for you.

    > **Note**: Wait for the provisioning to complete.
 This might take about 5 minutes.